aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA17
-### ✍The concept of currying and partial application in functional programming
+### ☘️ The concept of currying and partial application in functional programming

 <div align="right">